-Thanksgiving is tomorrow!
+Thanksgiving is coming up!
 Perhaps you will be watching the parade on TV or just enjoying the giant meal.
 Either way, Thanksgiving is a day most of us will be stuffing ourselves silly.
 Hopefully, this Easy Gluten-Free Stuffing recipe will assist in keeping your table a little healthier this year!

 Fun Fact: In the South stuffing is actually called ‘dressing’.

 Stuffing has been around for a long time!
 Sometime between the 2nd century BC and the 1st century AD, there was a chef who published a cookbook that contained recipes on stuffing an animal with some form of early stuffing.
 Since then we see more animal stuffing recipes and meals shared in different parts of Europe before coming to the United States.
 Written records in the US as far back as 1836 mention Thanksgiving stuffing.
 Yet it was Stove Top’s mass production of boxed stuffing in the 1970s, that many say is what brought about adding stuffing to more American plates.

 Moreover, this stuffing recipe will be better than any boxed stuffing!
 I hope whoever you share this dish with this year will enjoy it like I will!

 Gluten Free Stuffing